POLICE OFFICER CORE COMPETENCIES

 Being open to, and embracing of change, are qualities any employer would want in a prospective candidate.
 In the police service, these qualities are even more important.
 The police service has to change continually if it is to deliver the service the public expects.
 Society is changing at a rapid rate, and the public services that meet the needs of it, must continually improve and develop.

-To learn about the other regular police core competencies, including service delivery, professionalism, and more, check out our fantastic book!
+To learn about the other regular police core competencies, including service delivery, professionalism, and more, check out our fantastic guide!

 As part of the brand new MET Police selection process, they’ve introduced a totally a new set of core competencies, and values too.

 Metropolitan Police Core Competency 1: Working Collaboratively

 As a police officer you will have the responsibility of working closely with many different groups of people.
 Not just your work colleagues within the police service, but also with external individuals, teams and organisations who are all striving to deliver effective and efficient services to the public.
 It is a fundamental requirement of public sector services to work together.